Conway in Carroll County, New Hampshire — The American Northeast (New England)

 Erected 1959 by Children of Joseph Laurent.

 Location.
 44° 4.456′ N, 71° 8.206′ W. Marker is in Conway, New Hampshire, in Carroll County.
 Marker is on Intervale Cross Road ¼ mile east of White Mountain Highway (U.S. 302), on the left when traveling east.
+Marker is exactly across the Conway Scenic Railroad tracks from the former location of the Boston & Maine Railroad/Maine Central Railroad Intervale station.
 Touch for map.
-Marker is exactly across the Conway Scenic Railroad tracks from the former location of the Boston & Maine Railroad/Maine Central Railroad Intervale station.
 Marker is in this post office area: Intervale NH 03845, United States of America.
+Touch for directions.